As a beard aficionado, you probably wondered – how long could I actually grow my beard?

 What Is the Longest Beard in the World

 The honor of sporting the longest beard of all time goes to the Norwegian immigrant who moved to the US when he was a young man named Hans Langseth.
 He lived to be 62 years old and never shaved a day in his life.
-That’s a pretty crazy beard that probably required a premium beard comb to maintain.

 His beard didn’t just go all the way to the ground.
 It came back up again and rested on his shoulder.
 It grew to an incredible 17 ft and 6 in.
 To keep it intact, Hans even kept the thing wrapped around a corncob so he could freely move around.